 Andrew Robertson, Scott McTominay, Ryan Fraser out of Scotland squad

-Andrew Robertson, Scott McTominay and Ryan Fraser have withdrawn from the Scotland squad ahead of the European Qualifiers against Cyprus and Kazazkhstan through injury.
+Andrew Robertson, Scott McTominay and Ryan Fraser have withdrawn from the Scotland squad ahead of the European Qualifiers against Cyprus and Kazakhstan through injury.

 They join Liam Cooper on the sidelines for the matches in Nicosia on Saturday and Glasgow on Tuesday.